typedb/typedb/docs/pages/documentation/4-graql-analytics/analytics-overview.md

 compute count in person;
 ```

-Consider the simple graph below that includes types and instances (some are entities and some are relations).
+Consider the simple graph below that includes types and instances (some are entities and some are relationships).
 Analytics will consider every instance in the graph, and therefore, will not consider the type nodes `person` and `marriage`, (coloured in pink).
 To compute the count on this graph without specifying any subgraph, we call the following, which would return the number 4: